If you want to work as a Camp Counselor at Summer Camp in America, you don’t need to be a student at University.

 If you’re between 18 and 30 years old then we can definitely help you get out to America this summer.

 We work with more than 500 Summer Camps in America, and they all start on different dates, so there’s no one right answer to this question.

 Generally, if you’re available between June and September then you’re likely to be able to go and work at Summer Camp.
 The earlier you’re available the better!

-The absolute latest date you must be available by is 19th June as this is the latest date that camps we work with get started.
+The absolute latest date you must be available by is 15th June as this is the latest date that camps we work with get started.
 Similarly, you need to be able to work in America until at least the 15th of August.

 Camps run for 9-12 weeks, and you need to be available for the full duration.

 We get asked this question a lot, but it’s something that we simply can’t guarantee will happen.

 Ultimately, hiring decisions are left to the camps and who they hire is down to the positions that they’re recruiting for and the skills that applicants highlight on their profile.
 This means camps normally hire individuals rather than pairs or groups of people.